anoniz/cppOOP/readme.txt

 # Program State..
 Its Under Developement So There Maybe Errors and Bugs..
 # Do's..................
-!.
-Replace word "cls" to "clear" at line system("cls") in Linux OS..
+1. Replace word "cls" to "clear" at line system("cls") in Linux OS And Vice Versa..
 2. Go To Admin Part And Add Books And Members To BookStore...
 Password is 1234
 3. Use Only Options(1,3,6,7 and 8)...
 Others Are Under Developement..